Skip to main content

 For MariaDB, we recommend using MariaDB 10.5.8 or newer.
 A known issue exists in MariaDB 10.4.3 due to a bug in the MariaDB code that causes connectivity issues.
 If you plan to use a version of the MariaDB server that is newer than available in repositories on the host where Access Server is installed, you may need to update the MariaDB connector.
 For more details, refer to the official MariaDB connector documentation.

-1. Sign in to your console with root privileges.
+1. Sign in to your console and get root privileges.

 2. Edit the .my.cnf file: